 Only about 10% of cases are ODD alone.
 The high prevalence of associated ADHD has led some professionals to consider that there should be a form of ADHD diagnosed as the oppositional form of ADHD.
 Almost certainly the early onset form is not due to environmental influences alone but it does cause difficulties and significant family dysfunction.
 Studies show that at least 40% of children with ADHD have coexisting oppositional defiant disorder.

 How Is ODD Diagnosed?

 A detailed history, clinical observation and sometimes, psychological testing contribute to the diagnosis.
 ODD is a clinical diagnosis and the diagnosis is reached by discussing with parents whether or not the child meets criteria for ODD, how long the symptoms have been present and whether or not they have failed to respond to reasonable parenting support.

-What Is The Treatment For ODD?
+What Can Be Done For ODD?

 This will be determined by the age, extent of symptoms, expectations, opinions and preference but they may include; Individual Psychotherapy, Family Therapy, Peer Group Therapy, or Medication.

 If your child is displaying signs have ODD, Providence Pass may be the answer.
-Call today to speak with an admissions specialist to determine if your daughter is a candidate for treatment in our therapeutic residential setting.
+Call today to speak with an admissions specialist to determine if your daughter is a candidate for help in our therapeutic residential setting.